rombaby/android_device_Xiaomi_HM2014011/README.md

   * mediaserver depends on /data/nvram folder access, unable to do voice calls from 'media' user (default user 'media')

-# In China we can't get 204 from Google server
+# In China, we must skip to get 204 from Google server.
   * Android 5.1 source change to skip network validation in some environment like China can't connect to http://clients3.google.com/generate_204.

         # To see: https://github.com/ferhung/Skip_network_validation